DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Animation Timing**: The show includes timed delays between explosions (0.3s) and brief display periods (0.2s) to create a rhythmic visual experience.

   This project was a fun exercise in understanding basic animation principles and procedural generation using simple geometric shapes.
 Working with Turtle graphics provided valuable insights into coordinate-based drawing systems and frame-by-frame animation techniques.
 The combination of random elements with controlled timing created surprisingly realistic firework effects with minimal code.
+* Day 461: ✉️ Project Email Sender in Python 📬

+  Today, I developed a Project Email Sender in Python that allows users to send a daily project description via email by entering a specific day number.
+The script reads from a central `README.md` file and uses `smtplib` for email delivery.
+Below are the key highlights:

+  - **Day Lookup System**: The application reads and extracts the project description for the specified day from a structured `README.md` file, using regular expressions to match formatted entries.

+  - **Content Sanitization**: The system removes bold markdown syntax (double asterisks) to ensure clean HTML output for emails, while preserving readable formatting such as bullet points.

+  - **Email Dispatching Engine**: Using the `smtplib` and `email.mime` libraries, the script composes and sends emails with the retrieved project content, including a personalized signature.

+  - **Dynamic Recipient Input**: The program prompts the user to enter any recipient email address, enabling flexible sharing of specific project entries.

+  - **Styled Email Signature**: The email includes a custom HTML signature formatted in Trebuchet MS with styling for name, role, contact details, and relevant links like LinkedIn and portfolio.

+  This project was a practical exercise in combining file parsing, string processing, and automated email delivery in Python.
+It reinforced skills in HTML email formatting, user interaction via terminal input, and secure credential management using environment variables.